 At the subsequent meeting, the Medicaid Director or designee will announce the appointees.

 If a MMAC member cannot complete their duties within the course of the term, the organization that was represented by the vacating member (if applicable) may suggest a replacement.
-The replacement may finish out the term and apply for reappointment when the term ends.
+The replacement may finish out the term.

 Article III - Meetings